Trish & her Family

 But you do need to be prepared and ready...and that is where my story comes in - where I come in.

-My job is not to prevent the trauma of dealing with high conflict individuals...
+My job is NOT to prevent the trauma of dealing with high conflict individuals...
+I wish I had that kind of magical power.